 Municipal open data portals are optional in Ontario

-Under an Open by Default approach, all data is required to be made open and available by default, unless there is a legal, privacy, security, confidentiality or commercially-sensitive reasons reason for it to remain confidential/closed.
+Under an Open by Default approach, all data that an institution creates, collects, or manages is made open and available to the public by default, unless there are legal, privacy, security, confidentiality or commercially-sensitive reasons for it to remain confidential/closed.

 Ontario’s Digital and Data Directive, 2021 aims for the delivery of high-quality digital services, transparency of and access to government data.
 It’s principles are as follows: